linkalis/shiny-qualitativesurveytool/README.md

 ----------
 1. Install and run R.  From within R console, load Shiny library: `library(shiny)`
 2. Save the 'shiny-qualitativesurveytool' app directory and its contents within your R working directory.
 Note: If you are unsure of where your R working directory is, check `getwd()` from within the R console.
-3. Run the app from the R console by typing: `runApp("shiny-qualitativesurveytool/")`
+3. Run the app from the R console: `runApp("shiny-qualitativesurveytool/")`
 4. Wait a few seconds.
 Shiny server process should start within your R console, and app should launch locally within your browser.
 5. Go nuts searching and sorting the sample data!